-Your eBay Feedback score is the heart and soul of your business.
-Whenever someone leaves a bad review on your profile, it will ruin your day—if not much more.
-Knowing how to respond to negative Feedback on eBay can stop that bad situation from becoming a disaster.
+Your eBay feedback score is the heart and soul of your business.
+Whenever someone leaves a bad review on your profile, it will ruin your day—and possibly much more.
+Knowing how to respond to negative feedback on eBay can stop that bad situation from becoming a disaster.

 How NOT to Respond to Negative eBay Feedback

 "I gave you my crayon!
 What more do you want?"